cacruz/sanelogging/README.md

 log.die("bailing out") # exits

-print "no soup for you."
+print "no soup for you." # never reached

 ```